Chris Corzo Injury Attorneys

 Baton Rouge Underride Truck Accident Attorney

-What is An Underride Truck Accident?
+What Is An Underride Truck Accident?

-These accidents typically happen because the smaller vehicle's front end can fit under the truck's higher chassis, leading to the car's roof being crushed or sheared off upon impact.
+An underride truck accident occurs when a smaller vehicle, such as a car, slides under the rear or side of a larger truck or trailer.
+These accidents typically happen because the smaller vehicle’s front end can fit under the truck’s higher chassis, leading to the car’s roof being crushed or sheared off upon impact.

 Underride accidents are particularly dangerous because the standard safety features of passenger vehicles, such as airbags and crumple zones, are rendered ineffective in such collisions.